Rod Davis (gridiron football)

-Rod Davis (born April 2, 1981) is a professional gridiron football linebacker who is currently a free agent.
-He was selected in the fifth round of the 2004 NFL Draft by the Minnesota Vikings.
+Rod Davis (born April 2, 1981) is an American former professional football linebacker.
+He was selected in the fifth round of the 2004 NFL draft by the Minnesota Vikings.
 He played college football for the Southern Mississippi Golden Eagles.

-Davis has played for the Carolina Panthers, Philadelphia Soul, Edmonton Eskimos, Montreal Alouettes, and Calgary Stampeders.
+Davis was also a member of the Carolina Panthers, Philadelphia Soul, Edmonton Eskimos, Montreal Alouettes, and Calgary Stampeders.

-Early years
+Early life

-He went on to play at Central Junior High and Gulfport High School where he played for the Admirals, before he went to for Southern Mississippi.
-In 2002, he won the Conerly Trophy as the best college football player in the state of Mississippi.
+Davis played at Central Junior High and Gulfport High School, where he played for the Admirals.

 College career

 While at Southern Mississippi, Davis recorded four interceptions.
-Was selected as a First-team All-CUSA as a sophomore and junior.
+Was selected as a First-team All-Conference USA as a sophomore and junior.
 During his junior year, he had career-highs with 122 tackles and 10.5 sacks, he was also selected as the Conference USA defensive player of the year and a Third-team All-American.
 He finished his college career with 526 tackles and 18.5 sacks.

+In 2002, he won the Conerly Trophy as the best college football player in the state of Mississippi.